meow-io/slick/README.md

 Backfill start messages use [backfill start](#1134-backfill-start) for serialization.
 Backfill start messages include the acks from the backfill source from the time the backfill began.

 Backfill body messages use [backfill](#1137-backfill) for serialization.
 Backfill body messages represent the data comprising the backfill itself.
-The data represented by the body is discussed in further detail under [8.1.
-Backfill bodies](#81-backfill-bodies).
+Backfill body messages are serialized using [eav operations](#1140-eav-operations).
 These messages include a `total` field indicating the number of expected backfill body messages expected for this backfill.
 This field is strictly informational.

 Backfill complete messages use [backfill complete](#1138-backfill-complete) for serialization.
 The backfill complete message includes a `total` number of backfill body messages expected for this backfill.
 This number is considered authoritative and backfill sinks MUST receive this number of backfill body messages before the backfill is considered complete.